-A maximum of four courses (12 semester credit hours) taken at another regionally accredited institution, each with a "B" or better grade, can be applied toward the degree; graduate-level courses completed by U.S. service personnel in Professional Military Education programs may also qualify for transfer credit.
+A maximum of four courses (12 semester credit hours) taken at another regionally accredited institution, each with a "B" or better grade, can be applied toward the degree; gradu-ate-level courses completed by U.S. service personnel in Professional Military Education programs may also qualify for transfer credit.
 These courses must be comparable in catalog description to Troy University courses in the MSIR program and must be recommended for transfer credit by the Chair of the Department of Political Science and approved by the Dean of the Graduate School.

-- Unconditional admission - Overall 3.0 GPA - Completion of the curriculum listed below.
-If the student makes a "D" or "F" in a core course, the course must be retaken.
-If the student makes a "D" or "F" in an elective course, the course may either be retaken or another elective taken in its place. - Successful completion of the comprehensive examination or a thesis\ - Successful completion ("B" or better) of IR 6601 Research Methods in International Relations, the program research requirement - \The thesis option is not available to eTROY students.
+- 1. Unconditional admission - 2.
+Overall 3.0 GPA - 3.
+Completion of the curriculum listed below.
+If the student IR makes a "D" or "F" in a core course, the course must be IR retaken.
+If the student makes a "D" or "F" in an elective IR course, the course may either be retaken or another elective taken in its place. - IR 4.
+Successful completion of the comprehensive examination or a thesis IR - Successful completion ("B" or better) of IR 6601 Re-5 IR search Methods in International Relations, the program IR research requirement

+The thesis option is not available to Troy Online students.